jpedrods/learning_linux/README.md

 List of Contents
 - iac.sh : bash script to remove old user and directories, to create new directories, groups and user, setting their permissions;
+- iac-apache.sh : bash script to create a web server using apache2;